Juneteenth: The long road to becoming a federal holiday

 Newspaper articles from these early celebrations recount African Americans celebrating the day with a dinner and discussion and marches through the street.

-Then, in 1872, a group of Houston African American ministers and businessmen bought 10 acres of land and declared the property Emancipation Park to be used for annual Juneteenth celebrations.
+Then, in 1872, a group of African American ministers and businessmen in Houston bought 10 acres of land and declared the property Emancipation Park to be used for annual Juneteenth celebrations.

 Today, Juneteenth is also called Emancipation Day, Freedom Day and Jubilee Day.